 I want to fully remove the scanner driver.

-You may need to uninstall the Epson scanner driver if you simply wish to remove the Epson software from your system, or you wish to remove the software to try to resolve a problem you are experiencing with the Epson scanner, driver, or software.
+You may need to remove the Epson scanner driver if you simply wish to remove Epson software from your system, or you wish to remove the software to try to resolve a problem you are experiencing with the Epson scanner, driver, or software.

 If you have been experiencing difficulties scanning to your computer, there may be a communication issue.
 Ensure that you have followed the troubleshooting article that addresses the issue you are experiencing.
 If the issue remains, the scanner driver may need to be fully uninstalled.

 This will remove all currently installed Epson scanners.

 Important: This article assumes that your scanner is operational (e.g. displaying no errors) and addresses the full uninstall process only.

 If you have an Epson printer or All-In-One and you can no longer print after following this procedure, see the following articles and then reinstall the driver using the latest driver from the Epson website.
 Refer to the following article for more infomation.

 Follow the on-screen prompts to uninstall the software.

 Do not restart the computer if you are prompted to.
 As in the illustration below, un-tick the checkbox beside 'I want to restart my computer now', and click Finish.

 Once complete, you may wish to remove any EPSON software that was bundled with your scanner e.g. EPSON File Manager, EPSON Copy Utility.